actyx-contrib/react-pond/README.md

 ## 🐟 `useFish` and `useFishFn`

-Write your distributed logic with the well-known fish and get the public state as easy as possible.
+Write your distributed logic with the well-known fish and get the state as easy as possible.

 - `useFish(fish)`: Hydrate one explicit fish without a factory
 - `useFishFn(fishFactory, properties)`: Use a factory function to hydrate fish with properties